 Do You Need More Information?

 Before even weighing pros and cons, take a good look at the offer in case you need any additional information that will affect your decision.
 Maybe you didn’t have the chance to ask all the questions you wanted to at the interview.
-If you didn’t, call one of your interviewers or seek out a UMass Lowell alumnus who works there by using LinkedIn.com or UMass Lowell’s UCAN Mentors network.
+If you didn’t, call one of your interviewers or seek out a UMass Lowell alumnus who works there by using LinkedIn.com.
 You can also join the UMass Lowell Alumni-Student Career Connections group on LinkedIn.
 For questions about some elements of the benefits package, an HR person at the company may be able to help you.